Submarines in the United States Navy: Lifeguard League

 In addition to their commerce raiding role, submarines also proved valuable in air-sea rescue.
-While in command of United States Navy aircraft carrier task force 50.1 Rear Admiral Charles Alan Pownall, proposed to Admiral Charles A. Lockwood (commander of Pacific Fleet Submarine Force) that submarines be stationed near targeted islands during aerial attacks.
+While in command of United States Navy aircraft carrier Task Group 50.1 Rear Admiral Charles Alan Pownall, proposed to Admiral Charles A. Lockwood, Commander, Submarine Force, Pacific Fleet that submarines be stationed near targeted islands during aerial attacks.
 In what became known as the "Lifeboat League", pilots were informed that they could ditch their damaged planes near these submarines (or bail out nearby) and be rescued by them.
 Eventually the rescue of downed American pilots became the second most important submarine mission after the destruction of Japanese shipping.
 Initially, the rescue submarines met several obstacles, most important of which was the lack of communication between the submarines and aircraft in the area; this led to several Lifeguard League submarines being bombed or strafed, possibly including the sinking of USS Seawolf (SS-197) and USS Dorado (SS-248) by American planes.

-As fighting in the Pacific theater intensified and broadened in geographic scope, the eventual creation of Standing Operating Procedure (SOP TWO) led to several improvements such as the assignment of nearby submarines before air attacks, and the institution of reference points to allow pilots to report their location in the clear.
+As the Pacific War continued, the eventual creation of Standing Operating Procedure (SOP TWO) led to several improvements such as the assignment of nearby submarines before air attacks, and the institution of reference points to allow pilots to report their location in the clear.

 After the capture of the Marianas, targets such as Tokyo, about 1,500 mi (2,400 km) north of the Marianas, were brought within range of B-29 attacks and Lifeguard League submarines began rescue operations along their flight paths.

 Submarine lifeguards spent a combined 3,272 days on rescue duty and rescued 502 men.
 Famous examples include the rescue of 22 airmen by the USS Tang, and the rescue of future U.S. President George H. W. Bush by the USS Finback (SS-230).